 Cultural challenges in a global workplace, business, education and classrooms are enormous.
 One needs to understand and accept cultural differences at work and experience working life in different countries.
-The cultural challenges, social and cross-cultural challenges of internet technology are not being given due importance.
-The Internet is like a public place in a terrorized world.
+The Cultural Challenges and Cross-cultural Challenges of a Networked World are enormous.
 The Internet is an entertainng, informative, enticing and explicit place which one could adore, despise and fear all at-once.
 The Internet enables children to communicate with friends and strangers exposing them to beneficial and harmful cross-cultural knowledge bringing with it many Cultural challenges.
 Acculturation is a process of cultural transformation initiated by contacts between different cultures.